Wolvarun9295/StockPricePrediction/README.md

 - Now run the **Producer.py** file.
 This will start the Producer that will serve the messages by creating the topic called **GoogleStock**.
 - Now run **app.py** file.
 This will run the **Consumer.py** file and start receiving the messages published by **Producer.py**.
 - The **app.py** is the flask application which calls the HTML template in the templates folder which uses the CSS and JS files in the static folder.
-- Open the browser to see the graph displayed on 127.0.0.1:5000.
+- Open the browser to see the graph displayed on 127.0.0.1:5000 shown in the below screeenshot.
 <img src=Screenshots/graph.png height=”100”>

 #